logicallysynced/Chroma-for-Stardew-Valley/README.md

 **Q: I'm a developer too!
 Can I help you develop Chroma for Stardew Valley?**

 A: For sure!
-Please contact me on Github for more information. hroma for Stardew Valley is built in C#.
+Please contact me on Github for more information.
+Chroma for Stardew Valley is built in C#.